CianMRoche/subMIT-setup/README.md

 <p align="center">
     <img width="234" alt="project" src="https://user-images.githubusercontent.com/29131312/169740816-4ebc0bd0-5eb1-4487-896b-d28248b1457e.png">
   </p>
 7. You can now create and edit files on the subMIT cluster using the VSCode interface or via any terminal as in the previous section.
+The rest of the setup will take place in the home directory, but we will eventually not use it very often.

-# Optional: Making the BASH terminal interface a little nicer
+# Making the BASH terminal interface a little nicer
 A `home/.bashrc` file is used to change the functionality and appearance of BASH terminals, so we can add one and add useful aliases and so on as we work.
 There is a `.bashrc` file available on this repo, so one could either make and edit a file called `.bashrc` in their home directory or pull it directly via a terminal connected to subMIT (and in their home directory) by running

 ```wget https://raw.githubusercontent.com/CianMRoche/subMIT-setup/main/.bashrc```